Click on the photos for more information about each piece.

-Mixed media piece made for the centenary of WW1 1,568 Sawdust Hearts Project in Scarborough.
+Mixed media piece made for the centenary of WW1 1,568 Sawdust Hearts Project at Woodend Gallery, Scarborough, North Yorkshire, UK.
 In making this piece I wanted to comment on the intense stress military personnel endure during war time and the potential ‘unseen’ damage war causes.
 Shell shock was born under the abysmal circumstances of trench warfare and many men who return homed relived the horrors of the past repeatedly.

 Digital Image that comments on toxic patriarchal rape culture.

-Large mixed media textile based art completed during lockdown 2020 highlighting the rise of desperate calls by women and children to helplines in the UK during this time.
+Large mixed media textile piece using found objects, natural dyed fabric and recycled textiles.
+2018- 2020 .This work highlights the rise of desperate calls by children to helplines in the UK during this time.